Modular Architectures and Entanglement Schemes for Error-Corrected Distributed Quantum Computation: Reflection scheme

-Here, we describe the reflection scheme.
+Here, we describe the reflection scheme step by step in mathematical detail.
 We consider the scattering of a photonic time-bin qubit from a single spin-coupled cavity and then generalize this to the case where the photon scatters off multiple cavities.
 The spin is initialized in the $\ket{0}$ state, and the photonic state is an equal superposition of the early and late time-bin states.
 Hence, the photon-spin state is $\frac{1}{\sqrt{2}} \left(|\mathrm{E}0\rangle+|\mathrm{L}0\rangle\right)$.

 Let $r_{0}$ and $r_{1}$ denote the photonic reflection coefficients corresponding to the cases when the spin is in the uncoupled state $|0\rangle$ and coupled state $|1\rangle$, respectively.
 After the early time-bin component of the photon scattered, the unnormalized state of the system becomes $\frac{1}{\sqrt{2}} \left(r_{0}|\mathrm{E}0\rangle+ |\mathrm{L}0\rangle\right)$.
 Then, a Hadamard gate is executed on the spin, which transforms the direct product state into $\frac{1}{\sqrt{2}} \left(r_{0}|\mathrm{E}+\rangle+|\mathrm{L}+\rangle\right)$.
 Next, the late-time-bin component of the photon is scattered, and the state of the system becomes $\frac{1}{\sqrt{2}}\left(r_{0}|\mathrm{E}+\rangle+\frac{1}{\sqrt{2}}\left(r_{0}|\mathrm{L}0\rangle+r_{1}|\mathrm{L}1\rangle\right)\right)$.
 Finally, a second Hadamard gate is executed on the spin, and the state of the system becomes